michel1991/ocp-java-11/exceptions/md/README.md

 * F. All exceptions are subclasses of Throwable.

 Runtime exceptions are unchecked, making option A correct and option B incorrect.
 Both runtime and checked exceptions can be declared, although only checked exceptions must be handled or declared, making options C and D correct.
 Legally, you can handle java.lang.Error subclasses, which are not subclasses of Exception, but it’s not a good idea, so option E is incorrect.
 Finally, it is true that all exceptions are subclasses of Throwable, making option F correct.

-### What constructors are capable of being called on a custom exception class that directly extends theException class?
+### What constructors are capable of being called on
+### a custom exception class that directly extends the Exception class?
 * A. One that takes a single Exception
 * B. One that takes a single String
 * C. Both of these